mixxxdj/manual/source/chapters/configuration.rst

 * **Equalizer Plugin**: Here you can select the effect that is used as the mixing EQ in each deck.
 By default only built-in equalizers are displayed.
-Unchecking "Only allow EQ knobs to control EQ specific effects" allows you to select any other effect.
+Unchecking :menuselection:`Only allow EQ knobs to control EQ specific effects` allows you to select any other effect.

 * **Quick Effect**: Here you can select the effect that is controlled by the dedicated filter knob in each deck.
 By default only built-in filter effects are